 Portugal 5-3 North Korea, July 23rd 1966, Liverpool, England – quarter-finals

 Two minutes after North Korea’s third goal, he netted his first of the night: 1-3.
 Two minutes before the break, Eusébio would score again, this time from the penalty spot.
-Eleven minutes after the break, the Portuguese and Benfica legend completed his hat-trick and tied everything: 3-3.
+Eleven minutes after the break, the Portugal and Benfica legend completed his hat-trick and tied everything: 3-3.
 Just two minutes later, Eusébio was fouled inside the box.
-He himself took it and scored his and Portugal’s fourth.
+He took it and scored his and Portugal’s fourth.

 Now more relieved and dominating the game, the Portuguese would even hit the Asian’s net once more.
 Ten minutes before the end, José Augusto netted the fifth and guaranteed a famous victory for the Lusitanos.
 The North Koreans were disappointed in the end, after all, they had a three goal margin with less than 30 minutes of the first half and still managed to lose, but they had already written their names in the history of the World Cup.
-This would be the best campaign of an Asian nation in the tournament until 2002, when their neighbors and rivals from the south would reach the semi-finals.
+This would be the best campaign of an Asian nation in the tournament until 2002, when their neighbors and rivals from the South would reach the semi-finals.

 England 4-2 West Germany, July 30th 1966, London, England – final